Selling products in the age of omnichannel distribution takes a lot of tools.

 And finally, export your finished line sheets so they can be printed or emailed to your customers as PDF files.

 Yes, it’s actually that easy.
 Because Plytix makes automated materials so simple, you don’t need a team of designers or fancy design software.
 And you can customize sell sheets and line sheets for each potential buyer, personalizing their customer experience and upping the odds that they’ll place an order.

 This isn’t even all Plytix can do.
 This PIM is the all-in-one tool that brands need to outperform their competition.
 Ready to see for yourself?
-Create your free account today.
+Sign up for your Plytix account today.